 Then, several life changing tragedies happened.
 Our mother was killed in a terrible car wreck in October 1997.
 All of our family moved back to Louisiana at the end of that tourist season and then a few months later I hurt my lower back extremely bad.
 Talking about a life changing time of my life which caused me to fall into a deep depression.
 It took me years but I had to come to the reality that my life had changed and there was nothing I could do about it.
 So, I turned my back and walked away from everything that I had loved except for my wife and three children.
 They are my rock!

 Then, on July 14, 2018, I almost died.
 I had huge blood clots in my leg and part of it broke off then went through my heart.
 It then lodged between my heart and lungs causing a 95%+ airflow restriction.
-The medical term for this is known as a Pulmonary Embolism.
+The medical term for this is known as a Saddle Pulmonary Embolism.
 I was suffocating with each breath I tried to take.
-If my 14 year old son wasn’t in the next room, heard me cry out for help and come help me, I would have died.
-Doctors told me that less than 5% of the people who had what I had survive.
-That meant 95 out of 100 die.
+If my 14 year old son wasn’t in the next room, heard me cry out for help and rushed in to help me, I would have died.
+Doctors told me that only 3% of the people who had what I had survive.
+That meant 97 out of 100 die.
 Talking about a huge eye opener!!!

 It has taken me years to try to be at peace with myself and my body but after my near death experience, I have finally reached a point in my life where I want to help others smile and feel good about themselves again while not worrying about what others think.
 By doing this for others, I am sure it will help me too.